CWE-1258: Exposure of Sensitive System Information Due to Uncleared Debug Information

 Example Language: Other

 In the above scenario, registers that store keys and intermediate values of cryptographic operations are not cleared when system enters debug mode.
-This allows an untrusted debugger to read the contents of these registers and gain access to secret keys.
+An untrusted actor running a debugger may read the contents of these registers and gain access to secret keys and other sensitive cryptographic information.

 Example Language: Other

-Whenever the chip enters debug mode, all these registers containing security-sensitive data should be cleared.
+Whenever the chip enters debug mode, all registers containing security-sensitive data are be cleared rendering them unreadable.

 More information is available — Please select a different filter.